Oil3/Webm-QuickLook-Plug-In/README.md

 # Webm QuickLook Plug-In extension

-**What is this:** this is is an extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Spotlight previews like any other movies.
+An extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Spotlight previews like any other movies.

-**How to install?** Launch the app.
-Notarized identified developer so no security lowering needed.
-The plug-in gets registered and moved to ~/Library/Workflows Can be confirmed and toggled off/on within Preferences, in  "extensions", where it appears in "added" and in "quicklook".
+To install, launch "Webm Quicklook.app" once.
+Keep "Webm Quicklook.app" : the way QuickLook extensions function today is by being inside an app, it is because this way any plugin must pass Apple's app security checks.

+Uninstall:
 **How to uninstall?** Delete the app,

 **Download** from Releases.
 Latest working uniersal binary: version 1.feb19